 Students will need to complete all elements of their programme in order to gain the intended award.
-The programme is divided into three parts (typically an academic year for full time students), and at the end of each part the students' achievements will be considered at an Assessment Board.
-In order to protect the public, all elements of the previous year must be passed, including the opportunity to retrieve any referred assessments within the year.
+The programme is divided into three parts and at the end of each part the students' achievements will be considered at an Assessment Board.
+In order to protect the public, all elements of the previous Part must be passed, including the opportunity to retrieve any referred assessments within the Part.
 Only in exceptional circumstances, will any referred/trailing modules (theoretical or clinical) be allowed to be recovered and ratified by a further assessment board, by the end of the first module in the next part of the programme.
 Reasonable adjustments may be applied for students with individual needs.
-Where no exceptional circumstances exist, and the student has failed to retrieve any of the clinical or theoretical based modules, this will result in returning to the previous part of the programme to meet the shortfall, and thus allow progression to the next part of the programme.
+Where no exceptional circumstances exist, and the student has failed to retrieve any of the clinical or theoretical based modules, this will result in returning to the programme.
 Otherwise the student will be discontinued from the programme.